Colegio de Peritos Mercantiles y Contadores Públicos

 SMO 7: International Financial Reporting Standards

-Moreover, in order to assist its members with the implementation of the standards, the CPMCPH reports that it has developed training sessions on IFRS and IFRS for SMEs.
+To assist its members with implementing the standards, the CPMCPH reports that it has developed training sessions on IFRS and IFRS for SMEs.
+The CPMCPH has also undertaken efforts to disseminate new and amended standards.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.